-Oceana Group Limited's 2012 Integrated Report provides material information relating to the group's strategy, governance practices and performance for the financial year ended 30 September 2012Read more >
+Oceana Group Limited's 2015 Integrated Report provides material information relating to the group's strategy, governance practices and performance for the financial year ended 30 September 2015Read more >

-The Lobster, Squid and French Fries divisions includes three SBUs, which share a number of similar attributes in processing and marketing, and where synergies in administration make management more effective and the businesses more profitable.
-The division is internationally respected as a reliable producer and exporter of prime quality live and frozen South African rock lobster and frozen squid product and produces and markets value added potato products through Lamberts Bay Foods.
+The lobster, squid and French fries division includes three specialised business units (SBUs), which share similar attributes in processing and marketing, and where synergies in administration make management more effective and the businesses more profitable.
+The division is internationally respected as a reliable producer and exporter of prime quality live and frozen South African rock lobster and frozen squid product.
+It produces and markets value-added potato products through Lamberts Bay Foods.

 Species: Loligo reynaudi (South African squid)

-Four of Calamari Fishing's vessels have converted their on-board sea freezing process to IQF (individual quick frozen) for squid.
-Shortly after being caught, individual squid are placed on a tray to be blast frozen to -30 degrees.
-On arrival at the port the landings are graded, glazed and boxed, ready for distribution to market.
+Five of Calamari Fishing's vessels have converted their on-board sea freezing processors to IQF standard (individual quick frozen) for squid.
+Shortly after being caught, individual squid are placed on a tray to be blast frozen to -30 °C. On arrival at the port the landings are graded, glazed and boxed, ready for distribution to market.
 Instead of the alternative practice of freezing landings into blocks of conjoined fish, the IQF process results in a high-quality product which lends itself to managed use by retailers and consumers.

-A fleet of five freezer vessels catch and sea-freeze Loligo reynaudi squid.
-These vessels are fitted with sophisticated temperature, analysing equipment, sonar plotters, on-board processing, packing and blast freezing equipment.
+A fleet of five freezer vessels catch and sea-freeze Loligo reynaudi (South African squid).
+These vessels are fitted with sophisticated temperature analysing equipment, sonar plotters, on-board processing, packing and blast freezing equipment.

 The product is then landed to an HACCP-accredited factory at Port Elizabeth on South Africa’s East Coast to be boxed and sold to Europe and Japan.